ginnox/CanalNetworkDocs/Updates/Update_Sep22/Update_Sep22.md

 - Improved control of drop design for longitudinal design work
 - Improved performance and design production of canal structures: Head Regulators, Cross-regulators, and Inclined Drops.
 - A small bug fix on LSec generation (drop scheduling and vertical scaling) for CanalNETWORK product  is included as of Sep29th, 22.
+- A bug for profile extraction handling instance objects refering to null data (Oct5th, 2022)

 ## Download files: